jens-limbach/SSv2-custom-sample-object/README.md

 }
 ```

-6. Enter in the terminal
+6. Enter in the terminal to add some additional features to our project:

 ```cds add hana```